16 February 2016

 Soufflé au chocolat (Chocolate Soufflé)

 My first soufflé ever!
 I would have posted this two days ago, but for some odd reason my entry did not save and I was too irritated and tired to retype it until now lol.
 Anyway, this soufflé seems to be a great choice for a soufflé novice--it forgave me and still behaved correctly despite my failure to notice that my mold was an 8-cup, not a 6-cup, until I had already spooned it in (oops!)
-I highly recommend serving ti with vanilla bean ice cream, as shown here:
+I highly recommend serving it with vanilla bean ice cream, as shown here:

 Link to original recipe: